 Mid-Urethral Sling Surgery

-Mid-urethral slings are a strip of surgical tape or mesh placed underneath the urethra to treat stress urinary incontinence (SUI) in women.
-If you have questions about a procedure you’ve had done or are experiencing symptoms of urinary incontinence, please speak with one of our experienced staff members.
+Mid-urethral slings are strips of surgical tape or mesh placed underneath the urethra to treat stress urinary incontinence (SUI) in women.
+If you have questions about a surgery you’ve had or are experiencing symptoms of urinary incontinence, please speak with one of our experienced staff members.

 The History of Urinary Incontinence